QuickBirdEng/SurveyKit/README.md

 ## What Survey-Kit does for you
 Survey-kit aims to allow the developer to:
--    create a series of questions (ordered or a custom navigation)
--    display them in a nice consistent style
+-   Simplifies the creation of survey
+-   Rich animations and transitions out of the box (custom animations planned)
+-   Consistent, lean, simple style, to fit research purposes
+-   Navigation can be linear or in the structure of a directed graph (everything is possible)
--    gather the results and give them back to the developer
+-   Result gathering and handing back to the developer for further use
+-   Complete freedom to creating your own questions
+-   Customizable style
+-   Structure kept close to the one of iOS ResearchKit
+-   Used in production by QBS

+### Viable Sceneries
+-   You want to ask the user a series of questions

 ## What Survey-Kit does not (yet) for you
 As said before, this is an early version and work in progress.
-Many things might change: we try to keep the public API as it is now.
+We aim to for the level iOS ResearchKit is on and then are going to add new features and improvements.
-We are going to add other question types ([Goal](http://researchkit.org/docs/docs/Survey/CreatingSurveys.html)).
+We are also going to add these question types ([Goal](http://researchkit.org/docs/docs/Survey/CreatingSurveys.html)).

-# Setup
+# 🏃‍Setup
 ## 1. Add the repository
 `build.gradle`
 ```groovy